FunkyE9th/My-EWB-Tutorials/docs/SendingMqttToAWS.md

 ## Setup

-Supply power to the dev kit via J24.
+Supply power to the development board via J24.
 Connect the TTL-232R-3V3 cable to J7 as shown below and then connect the other end of the cable to the your Windows PC.
-Then use Windows Device Manager determine the com port for the TTL-232R-3V3.
+Then use Windows Device Manager determine the COM port for the TTL-232R-3V3.
 For this tutorial, we will use ***COM30***.

    ![](../images/mqtt-aws/Setup.PNG)